-- A. The retailing sector - B. The discount retailing industry - C. The club-store discount retailing strategic group - D. Sam's Club stores face no close, intense rivals. - E. Sam's Club stores face close, intense rivals in every arena in which they compete. - 61.
-In growth industries, - A. replacement demand is increasing rapidly. - B. technological expertise is the most important entry barrier.

-C. rivalry is high.

-- D. distribution channels are poorly developed. - E. buyers are familiar with the industry's product. - 62.
-Entry barriers in the embryonic stage are frequently based on - A. brand loyalty. - B. economies of scale. - C. absolute cost advantages. - D. economies of scope. - E. technological know-how. - 63.
+- A. number of segments in the industry. - B. number and size distribution of companies in the industry. - C. the number of consumers in the industry. - D. number of competing products in the industry. - E. form that competition in the industry takes. - 56.
+Common exit barriers include - A. investments in specific assets. - B. emotional attachments to an industry. - C. high fixed costs associated with leaving the industry. - D. bankruptcy regulations. - E. all of these. - 57.
+Mobility barriers - A. prevent movement within a strategic group. - B. inhibit the movement of companies between strategic groups in an industry. - C. inhibit the movement of a company from one industry to another. - D. include exit barriers of the strategic group that a company wants to enter. - E. are low when exit barriers in the strategic group that a company is a member of are high. - 58.
+In growth industries, - A. replacement demand is increasing rapidly. - B. technological expertise is the most important entry barrier. - C. rivalry is high. - D. distribution channels are poorly developed. - E. buyers are familiar with the industry's product. - 59.
+Entry barriers in the embryonic stage are frequently based on - A. brand loyalty. - B. economies of scale. - C. absolute cost advantages. - D. economies of scope. - E. technological know-how. - 60.
 Growth industries - A. typically suffer from high mobility barriers. - B. tend to be characterized by weak rivalry. - C. have high rivalry among established companies. - D. increase prices because customers are more aware of the industry's product. - E. provide economies of scale to existing companies.

-- 64. An industry's buyers have high bargaining power when
+- 61. An industry's buyers have high bargaining power when

 - A. buyers purchase in large quantities.

 - B. switching costs are low.

 - C. it is economically feasible for buyers to purchase inputs from several companies at once.

 - D. buyers can threaten to enter an industry and produce the product themselves.

-- E. all of these choices
+- E. all of these.

-- 65. Demand reaches total saturation in the stage of the industry life cycle.
+- 62. Demand reaches total saturation in the stage of the industry life cycle.

 - A. embryonic

 - B. growth

 - C. shakeout

 - D. maturity

 - E. decline

-- 66. The threat from new entrants is greatest in the stage of the industry life cycle.
+63. The threat from new entrants is greatest in the stage of the industry life cycle.

 - A. embryonic

 - B. growth

 - C. shakeout

 - D. maturity

 - E. decline

-67. Which of the following is not one of the factors in the economic forces of the macroenvironment?
+64. Which of the following is not one of the factors in the economic forces of the macroenvironment?

 - A. Interest rates

 - B. Inflation

 - C. Regulation

 - D. Currency exchange rates

 - E. Economic growth rate

-- 68. Suppliers in an industry are most powerful when
+- 65. Suppliers in an industry are most powerful when

 - A. there are few substitutes for the product suppliers sell.

 - B. switching costs are low.

 - C. companies in the industry can threaten to enter the suppliers' industry.

 - D. substitute products are readily available.

 - E. all of these choices

-69. Julian is asked to examine the demographic environment facing his employer, a clothing manufacturer.
+- 66. Julian is asked to examine the demographic environment facing his employer, a clothing manufacturer.
 Which of the following should Julian examine?

-A. Government regulations
+- A. Government regulations

-B. Inflation
+- B. Inflation

 - C. Manufacturing technology

 - D. Aging of the population

 - E. Society's growing interest in exercise